guidefari/here_hugo/docs/discord-crosspost-design.md

 These were open questions in the previous revision of this doc.
 Answers below are settled; implementation should follow them rather than re-litigate.

-1. **Naming** — "external feed" / "feed", not "friend feed".
+1. **Naming**: "external feed" / "feed", not "friend feed".
 The feature is opt-in per feed, sourced from anyone, not specifically friends.
-2. **Parsing/validation** — Effect Schema, throughout.
+2. **Parsing/validation**: Effect Schema, throughout.
 See [Effect shape](#effect-shape).
-3. **Channel + secrets** — the Discord webhook URL (which encodes the channel) is provided as a deploy-time secret, bound into the Worker via Alchemy.
+3. **Channel + secrets**: the Discord webhook URL (which encodes the channel) is provided as a deploy-time secret, bound into the Worker via Alchemy.
 See [Secrets](#secrets).
-4. **Cron frequency** — every 5 minutes to start.
+4. **Cron frequency**: every 5 minutes to start.
-5. **Backfill** — fixed time window on first sync, trickled out on a schedule rather than posted all at once, so enabling a feed doesn't flood the channel.
+5. **Backfill**: fixed time window on first sync, trickled out on a schedule rather than posted all at once, so enabling a feed doesn't flood the channel.
 Configurable at deploy time or runtime.
 See [Backfill](#backfill).
-6. **Feed formats** — support all of JSON Feed, RSS, and Atom from the start.
+6. **Feed formats**: support all of JSON Feed, RSS, and Atom from the start.
-7. **Drafts** — never post a draft.
+7. **Drafts**: never post a draft.
 When an entry transitions from draft to published, it posts normally at that point, as a new discovery (dedupe identity is stable across the transition; see [D1 delivery ledger](#d1-delivery-ledger)).
-8. **Malformed entries** — never fail silently.
+8. **Malformed entries**: never fail silently.
 Quarantine for review (persisted, visible, inspectable), not a silent skip and not a hard failure of the whole feed.
-9. **Runtime** — the Worker is an Effect application.
+9. **Runtime**: the Worker is an Effect application.
 D1 is approved as added infrastructure.

 ## Current constraints